 Whether your dizziness/vertigo is from BPPV (Benign Paroxysmal Positional Vertigo) or from inhibition of the system that controls dizziness and balance, there are various forms of treatment and exercise that can be done to alleviate your symptoms.

-What does treatment involve? -->Depends what is wrong!
+What does treatment involve? --> Depends on what is wrong!

 BPPV has a very specific treatment protocol where specific positioning techniques are used depending on which part of the inner ear is involved.
-We assess which positioning technique to use by assessing your eye movement during each test.
+Erin who is a certified Vestibular Therapist will assess which positioning technique to use by assessing your eye movement during each test.

 Psychology is a profession that focuses on intervention strategies to improve and maximize mental, cognitive, physical, and other functioning of individuals.
 Our psychologist utilizes an integrative theoretical approach involving Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Narrative Therapy, Rational Emotive Behavioural Therapy (REBT) and Eye Movement Desensitization and Reprocessing (EMDR) to consider each person holistically.